henry-anderson/Ronin/Thallen/EDL/overview.md

 ## Discussion
 Below is a theoretical rogue offhand vote based on data from 07/11/2020.
 Sneakashell would be the winner as his rating is the highest due to his high lifetime and activity.
 Thallen would be second because his lifetime is high, but activity is low in comparison.
 Assuming everyone's lifetime and attendance stayed constant, if Thallen wanted to win his 90 day activity would need to increase to 10800.
 They have about the same lifetime points, but Thallen incurs a larger attendance deduction than Sneakashell which is why his activity would need to be significantly higher.
 If his attendance matched Sneakashell's, Thallen would only need to increase his 90 day activity to 9250.

-Despite Palaemon's lifetime, he is third because of his relatively low activity.
-Assuming constant lifetime and attendance he would need to increase his 90 day activity to 1600 to beat Thallen and 7000 to beat Sneakashell.
-Some TankGuy is a newer player with low lifetime, but good activity.
-His lifetime would need to be 5300 to beat Palaemon and 7000 to beat Thallen.

 <table>
 <thead>
   <tr align="center">